fusion94/fusion94.org/src/content/blog/2026-04-04-anthropic-kills-claude-subscriptions-for-third-party-tools.md

 of copying features and then blocking the open source competition is… not a great look.

+## The Community Didn't Wait Long to Route Around It

+Here's where it gets spicy.

+Within hours of the announcement, developers were already circulating a
+workaround: instead of authenticating OpenClaw via OAuth (which is now blocked), you can pipe it through the **local `claude` CLI binary** that's already authenticated on your machine.

+The trick works because the local CLI uses your existing session credentials — the same ones you set up via `claude auth`.
+From Anthropic's infrastructure perspective, it looks like native Claude CLI usage rather than a third-party harness.
+The OAuth block doesn't apply.

+"They can ban us but they can't stop us," was the general tenor of the thread.

+And that's exactly the problem with how Anthropic handled this.

+When you cut off a community abruptly and without a reasonable migration path, you don't eliminate the behavior — you just make it adversarial.
+The people who were paying $20/month and running light automation aren't going to suddenly become $200/month API customers.
+They're going to find the workaround, share it on Reddit, and Anthropic ends up with the worst of both worlds: the infrastructure strain continues, and now they've also burned the goodwill.

+Anthropic *can* patch this — fingerprinting CLI-routed traffic from known third-party harnesses isn't hard.
+But every patch they ship to close a community workaround makes the adversarial framing worse, not better.
+It's a cat-and-mouse dynamic that didn't have to exist.

+This is what ecosystem trust failure looks like in real time.

 ## Why I Think This Could Backfire

 The technical justification is sound.
 The infrastructure economics are real.